AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchSetCdnDomainConfig.md

 disable: specify a value of on to ignore all parameters.
 Specify a value of off to reserve parameters.
 The hashkey\_args setting has a higher priority than this setting.
 Even if you have set this setting to on, the parameters specified in hashkey\_args are reserved.

-keep\_oss\_args: specify a value of on to reserve all parameters in back-to-origin requests.
+keep\_oss\_args: specify a value of on to reserve all parameters in requests that are redirected to the origin server.
 Specify a value of off to use the hashkey\_args setting. |
-|aliauth: configures Alibaba authentication.
+|aliauth: configures Alibaba Cloud authentication.

 |auth\_type: specifies the authentication type.
 Specify a value of no\_auth to disable authentication.
 Specify a value of type\_a to use authentication type A. Specify a value of type\_b to use authentication type B. Specify a value of type\_c to use authentication type C.

 auth\_key1: specifies the primary key. auth\_key2: specifies the secondary key.

-ali\_auth\_delta: specifies the custom buffer time for authentication. |
+ali\_auth\_delta: customizes the buffer time for authentication. |
 |set\_resp\_header: sets a response header.
 To verify the setting, you can check the response in a browser.

 |key: specifies the response header.
 This parameter is required.